aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ## Gradient Descent

-Gradient Descent (GD) is an optimization technique in the machine learning process that helps us minimize the cost function by learning the weights of the model such that it fits the training data well.
+Gradient Descent (GD) is an optimization technique in the machine learning process that helps us minimize the cost function by learning the model weights to fit the training data well.

 Gradient = rate of inclination or declination of a slope (how steep a slope is and in which direction it is going) of a function at some point.